feressalem/rosi_challenge_ppgeas_ufsc/README.md

 ```

-## Obs.: For evaluation purposes, please set the "time_header_getSimTime" flag to true in simulation_parameters.yaml of rosi_defy package and run the following command before starting simulation:
+## Obs.: For evaluation purposes, please set the "time_header_getSimTime" flag to false in simulation_parameters.yaml of rosi_defy package and run the following command before starting simulation:
 ```
 $ roslaunch rosi_defy load_parameters.launch
 ```